-If you’re considering a new, well-paying career, look no further than heating, ventilation and air conditioning.
-HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will grow by 13 percent by 2028.
+If you’re thinking about a new, well-paying career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers offered, according to the U.S. Bureau of Labor Statistics, which estimates careers in this trade will increase by 13 percent by 2028.

-There are a few reasons why these careers are growing so fast.
-One is homeowners taking advantage of government refunds to get more energy-efficient comfort systems.
-Then there’s the discontinuation of R-22 Freon® refrigerants, which impacts old equipment.
-Finally, there’s the red-hot real estate market and a home shortage that’s driven an increase in new construction residences.
+There are a couple of reasons why these careers are expanding so fast.
+One is homeowners taking advantage of government rebates to get more energy-efficient comfort systems.
+Then there’s the end of R-22 Freon® refrigerants, which impacts old equipment.
+Finally, there’s the red-hot housing market and a home shortage that’s driven a boost in new construction houses.

-A HVAC technician is an individual who fixes, installs and maintains heating and cooling equipment.
+An HVAC technician is someone who repairs, installs and maintains heating and cooling systems.
 Most serve both homeowners and business owners.
-And, most important, you’ll be knowledgeable about:
+And, most important, you’ll be skilled in:

 - Air conditioners